Berlin Alexanderplatz

 Berlin Alexanderplatz ([bɛʁˈliːn ʔalɛkˈsandɐˌplats]) is a 1929 novel by Alfred Döblin.
 It is considered one of the most important and innovative works of the Weimar Republic.
-In a 2002 poll of 100 noted writers the book was named among the top 100 books of all time.
+In a 2002 poll of 100 noted writers, the book was named among the top 100 books of all time.

 Summary

 The story concerns a murderer, Franz Biberkopf, fresh from prison.
 When his friend murders the prostitute on whom Biberkopf has been relying as an anchor, he realizes that he will be unable to extricate himself from the underworld into which he has sunk.
-He must deal with misery, lack of opportunities, crime and the imminent ascendency of Nazism.
-During his struggle to survive against all odds, life rewards him with an unsuspected surprise but his happiness will not last as the story continues.
+He must deal with misery, lack of opportunities, crime and the imminent ascendancy of Nazism.
+During his struggle to survive against all odds, life rewards him with an unsuspected surprise, but his happiness does not last as the story continues.